 My love of travel and my professional life merged when I joined the staff of Delta Air Lines in Atlanta, where I worked for fourteen years as a writer in their customer service area.
 My duties required that I investigate and respond to passenger complaints on behalf of senior management.
 During this period, I discovered an ability to make complex subjects understandable to ordinary people.
 I have incorporated this aptitude into my writing.
-I also worked for two major churches in the Atlanta area and several ministry-related organizations.

 After thirty-two years in the Atlanta area, I decided in 2004 to try another part of the country and moved to St. Louis, Missouri—not quite as far north as Toronto.
 To my delight, I found Saturday Writers, a sub-chapter of the Missouri Writers’ Guild.
 This, in turn, led me to my amazing Thursday night critique group, The Scribes’ Tribe.
 I will be forever grateful for all I have learned about the craft of writing from these talented friends.

-Thanks to modern technology, I had no difficulty transferring my work and myself back to Canton, Georgia in 2013.
+Thanks to modern technology, I had no difficulty transferring my work and myself to Canton, Georgia in 2013.
 It's good to be back in the area of my "second roots," among long-time friends.